rexemin/affection-simulation/README.md

 - numpy
 - plotly

 After that is taken care of, you should be good to run the scripts.
-For now, only `people.py` and `network.py` can be run, as they're the only modules with unit tests.
-When the project is completed, you'll be able to just run `main.py` to use everything.
+For now, only the `love` package is complete.

+## Run
+Run the `main.py` script inside the `love` package to run the simulation.

 ### Simulación y visualización de redes sociales de afecto usando igraph y plotly en Python